 Summary with Plan details

-The performance of Wealthify Plans in July was mixed.
-Plans that hold more bonds delivered positive returns, while Plans holding a higher proportion of shares dipped, reflecting the decline in market confidence.
+The August performance of Wealthify Plans was mixed, depending on customer’s chosen risk level.
+Plans that hold more shares delivered stronger returns, while Plans holding a higher proportion of bonds dipped.

-Our Investment Team continue to actively monitor the financial markets and their impact on your Plan, and as always, we are ready to act in your best interests to events as they unfold.
+Our Investment Team continues to actively monitor the financial markets and their impact on your Plan, and as always, we are ready to act in your best interests as and when events unfold.

 The figures shown are based on a medium-risk (Confident) investment Plan.